 This will take you to a screen that will allow you to choose from thousands of themes!
 Take your time.
 When you start a travel blog, you want to kick it off with a style and theme that suits you and your new brand.

-To see what each theme looks like, just hover over it and click the “Preview” button.
+If you’re going to start with a free theme, back in the WordPress theme selecter to see what each theme looks like, just hover over it and click the “Preview” button.
 Once you’ve chosen a theme, hover over it and click the “Install” button.

 Now that you’ve picked the perfect theme, you can go in and customize it by adding your own logos, colours, pictures, widgets and page elements.
 This is how you customize your theme to be just how you want it.